Jeznar/GitRepo/Documentation/Work_Log.md

 22.10.31 Implement Death Throes including setting of targeted tokens from the macro run as 'Called before the item is rolled (*)'.

+22.11.01 Created library function 'deleteEffectAsGM' and used it in Hex-Move to eliminate permission issue.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)